nithinshankar123/GetMeal/README.md

 - Pushed the Docker image to Docker Hub.
 - Ran the Docker container to serve the web application.

-You can check out the repository on GitHub: [GetMeal GitHub Repository](https://github.com/nithinshankar123/GetMeal.git)

 The Docker image is now available on Docker Hub: [GetMeal Docker Image](https://hub.docker.com/repository/docker/nithin272/getmeal-image)